hugoderre/sequence-graphs-online/README.md

 ## Collatz Graph

-Interact with a graph representing the different values of the Collatz conjecture
+Interact with a graph representing the different values of the Collatz conjecture.

 ## Getting Started